Cray-HPE/docs-csm/operations/rack_resiliency/README.md

 ## 4. [Rack Resiliency Service](Rack_Resiliency_Service.md) (RRS)

 RRS is a new service introduced as part of CSM 1.7.0 to monitor critical services and provide alerts during node or rack failures.
-This is designed as a singleton pod(`cray-rrs`) with two containers - `cray-rrs-rms` and `cray-rrs-api` along with two init containers named `cray-rrs-check` and `cray-rrs-init`.
+This is designed as a singleton pod (`cray-rrs`).
+See [`cray-rrs` Deployment](cray-rrs_Deployment.md) for more details.

 ### [Resiliency Monitoring Service (RMS)](Resiliency_Monitoring_Service.md)